ildar-shaimordanov/git-markdown-toc/README.md

 - **-t** _TITLE_, **--title**=_TITLE_

-    Set the title for the table of content.
-If not specified, the default value `Table of Content` is assumed.
+    Specify the title for the TOC.
+If it is not specified or it's empty value, the default value `Table of Content` is assumed.

 - **-l** _LEVEL_, **--level**=_LEVEL_